 I would invite the reader, especially if a Yoga Teacher, to explore the questions in the sample paper as to whether they could respond within an exam based situation, let alone off the cuff?

-Coming back to the issues that I raised at the beginning of this post begs a question or two:
+Coming back to these issues begs a question or two:

 - Firstly, are these questions a reasonable selection of learning expectations for any Yoga teacher teaching postures within Modern Postural Yoga settings?

 - Secondly, would many of the current crop of Yoga Teacher Trainees make the grade if asked to complete this paper off the cuff containing the topics illustrated in this example?

 - Thirdly, are these areas that need to be an integral part of Yoga teacher training, given the posture dominant fitness and exercise focus these days and expectations of those attending looking for similar outcomes?

 - Fourthly, maybe these areas are already priorities within Yoga teacher training courses.
 If so are they at the expense of the personal practice and textual study Yoga training in favour of group class fitness and exercise environment skills?